ParampreetR/givme/README.md

 # GivMe

 A password manager built in Rust that is simple to use and safe.
-When you ask for your password, save it with an optional note for yourself, and you'll be reminded with that note.
+Save your passwords with an optional note for yourself.

 ## Why GivMe